essicolo/essicolo/README.md

 ### Hi!

-I code in Python, R, SQL and Javascript, for data science and arts.
+I code for science and arts.
 Most of my repositories are in fact supplementary materials to reproduce the results of my scientific papers.
-I'm working on professionnal projects in hydroclimatology, ecology and agriculture.
+I'm working on professionnal data science projects in hydroclimatology, ecology and agriculture.
 Projects here on GitHub include

 - [`nuee`](https://github.com/essicolo/nuee), a multivariate data analysis Python package for numerical ecology,
 - [`tangent-notebook`](https://github.com/tangent-studio/tangent-notebook), computing notebooks for JavaScript, made available at notebook.tangent.to